WestDRI/wgpages/content/apptainer1/02-build.md

 apptainer run docker://ubuntu   # press Ctrl-D to exit
 ```

 What happened here in the last example?
-Well, there was no default script, so it just presented the container
+Well, there was no default script, so it presented the container shell
-shell to type commands.
+to type commands.
+You can exit the container with Ctrl-D or `exit`.